WebAssembly/threads/document/core/exec/runtime.rst

    S; F; \FRAME_n\{F'\}~\TRAP~\END &\stepto& S; F; \TRAP \\
    \end{array}

-Reduction terminates when a thread's instruction sequence has been reduced to a :ref:`result <syntax-result>`, that is, either a sequence of :ref:`values <syntax-val>` or to a |TRAP|.

 .. note::
    The restriction on evaluation contexts rules out contexts like :math:`[\_]` and :math:`\epsilon~[\_]~\epsilon` for which :math:`E[\TRAP] = \TRAP`.